We use cookies to help provide you with the best possible online experience.

 At present

-- There is no NHS catch-up programme for children over two years or older at present for Meningitis B
+- There is no NHS catch-up programme for children two years or older at present for Meningitis B

 - In situations like the current cases in Kent, public health teams provide antibiotics to close contacts to help prevent further spread.